Home > Services > Commercial Lease Renewal

 Many businesses assume a lease renewal is simpler than relocating.
 In reality, renewal terms are often structured to favor ownership, particularly when tenants begin too late or fail to create competitive leverage.

-Whether you are renewing an office lease, medical office lease, or industrial warehouse lease, the renewal process directly impacts your long-term occupancy costs, operating expense exposure, and flexibility.
+Whether renewing an office, medical office, or industrial lease, the process directly impacts long-term occupancy costs, operating expense exposure, and flexibility.

 Shelton & Associates exclusively represents tenants in commercial lease renewals.
 We do not represent landlords.
 Our role is to reduce total occupancy costs, protect flexibility, and ensure renewal terms align with your long-term business strategy.

-We represent office, medical office, and industrial tenants in commercial lease renewals throughout California, including San Diego, Orange County, Los Angeles, the Bay Area, and Sacramento.
-Our lease renewal services are tailored to California market conditions, operating expense structures, and regional supply dynamics.
+We represent office, medical office, and industrial tenants in commercial lease renewals throughout California, including San Diego, Orange County, Los Angeles, the Bay Area, and Sacramento, tailoring strategy to local market conditions, operating expense structures, and regional supply dynamics.

 Why Lease Renewals Are Risky for Tenants